JorgePe/EV3-Pybricks-Messaging/README.md

 	cmd <ogf> <ocf> [parameters]
 ```

-it's an old version (my Ubuntu with Bluez 5.72 has also a 5.72 version).
-Although it
+it's an old version (my Ubuntu with Bluez 5.72 has a 5.72 version and there
-is possible to build and install Bluez 5.72 on ev3dev it will not install hcitool
+are several later versions).
+Although it is possible to build and install
+Bluez 5.72 on ev3dev it will not install hcitool unless you chose to also
-unless you chose to build deprecated tools.
+build the deprecated tools.

-After hcitool has been deprecated, few (if any) changes have been made and I didn't
+But since after hcitool has been deprecated few (if any) changes have been
-find anything suggesting I would benefit from a recent version so I am still using
+made and I didn't find anything suggesting I would benefit from a recent
-this one.
+version I am still using this old one (5.50).

 hcitool requires root permission to be used.
-To avoid using 'sudo' and also allow
+To avoid using 'sudo' and also
-using it in my scripts I removed this need:
+allow using it in my scripts I removed this need:

 ```
 sudo setcap cap_net_raw+ep /usr/bin/hcitool
 ```

+## Broadcasting

 ### Set LE Advertising Parameters